popgengui/agestrucnb/README.md

-	2. python 2.7 Note that python 3 is the recommended environment, since 2.7 requires building an older version of SimuPop, which can be difficult, especially in Windows (see the Dependancies and Installation sections, below.) the above are the python versions on which the program was developed and tested.  other versions may work, too.
+	2. python 2.7 Note that python 3 is the recommended environment, since 2.7 requires building an older version of SimuPop, which can be difficult, especially in Windows (see the dependancies and installation sections, below.) the above are the python versions on which the program was developed and tested.  other versions may work, too.

 os-comaptibility
 -----------------
-	1. Linux. the program has been run on linux (ubuntu 16.04).
+	1. Linux. the program has been run on Linux (ubuntu 16.04).

 	2. OS X. The program has been run successfully on OS X, v10.13 (High Sierra).